 #5: Everlasting Comfort Memory Foam Neck Pillow

-Priced just over $20, the Everlasting Comfort Memory Foam Neck Pillow is one of the most inexpensive options on this list.
+At less than $20, the Everlasting Comfort Memory Foam Neck Pillow is one of the most inexpensive options on this list.
 However, we loved this pillow!
-It manages to be functional and cozy at the same time, plus it has some pretty cool features.
+It manages to be functional and cozy at the same time, and it has some pretty cool features.

 This pillow is similar to the typical U-shaped travel pillow, although it’s way more comfortable.
 Yes, it wraps around your neck, but its “height” provides neck support while keeping your head in an upright position.
 It’s also made of memory foam, which makes it just firm enough without being hard.